PrashantMohta/ModdingDocs/Hooks/ilhooks.md

 C# is also an object-oriented language.
 You can create classes with properties, fields, and methods, and then create many instances of those classes.

 Stack-based language means that the language operates on a stack.
-Stacks are quite intuitive to think about.
+A stack is a programming concept that is useful in many scenarios and, while initially confusing, can actually be quite easy to reason about.
 Consider a deck of playing cards on a table.
 You can put cards on top of the deck ("pushing" them onto the stack) or remove cards from the top of the stack ("popping" them from the stack).
 You can't easily remove cards from the bottom of the deck though.
 A stack-based language functions exactly the same way: instructions manipulate the stack by adding and removing values.
 You start with an empty stack and end with an empty stack.

 A bytecode language has a fixed set of instructions, and is not processor-dependent.
 This means, in theory, that the program can run cross-platform, because they are not directly runnable and instead are executed by